jxmx/firefly-logger/README.md

 found in `api/config_bands.json`.
 Users of `adif.php` and `cabrillo.php`
 will also have to hand-edit those export functions to map added bands appropriately.
 A future release will fix this.

+## Handkey Interface

+The `handkey.html` screen is for someone to hand-enter QSOs from people who didn't want to log electronically.
+Obviously not using the live interface can cause potential dupes, etc. However this provides a way for someone to either bulk-enter someone's paper log or provide and interface to someone who likes to write the QSO on paper then enter it and still the correct date/time.
+On the main screen, the log time is not editable.

 ## Issues